juliencm-dev/juliencm-dev/README.md

 A developer-first CLI tool that eliminates project setup headaches.
 Instantly configure development databases, manage environments, and soon bootstrap production-ready FastAPI applications with best practices built-in.
 From zero to coding in minutes, not hours.

+[Visit the repository](https://github.com/juliencm-dev/project-init-cli) and git it a ⭐ to show your support!

 ![Project Init CLI Demo](https://raw.githubusercontent.com/juliencm-dev/project-init-cli/main/docs/render1736008111347.gif)

 #### ✨ Key Features